On Friday, me 4th Day in Jakarta, I had the opportunity to talk in more depth with textile conservator Pak Benny Gratha

 I met Pak Benny at the Museum Tekstil.
 He was teaching a new generation, all girls, the Art of Textile conservation.
 It is of much importance we preserve these beautiful collection for future generations and great to see it seems to be popular to learn.

 Pak Benny took the time to talk with me on ‘Tiga Negeri’ on which he did research.
 He published the book ‘Batik 3 Negeri Solo - Sebuah Legenda’ which actually debats one of the Batik myths that Batik Tiga Negeri was made on three locations; one city for red, one city for brown and one city for blue.
 According to his fieldwork ‘Tiga Negeri’ in the region Solo was not made before 1910, or was made famous by a certain batikworkshop at that time in Solo.
 In my research I found imitations Batiks for export to the former Dutch East Indies, Indonesia, that are earlier then 1910.
 What I mentioned before and had again at Museum Tekstil, the historical data available on Java is very limited, yet their knowlegde on the development of Batik goes back about 3 generations in mostly oral history.
 The data stored in Europe combined with the knowledge here will give a much more precise recollection of the history of Batik.
 Connecting collections globally will definitely help us to tell these stories better and for a wider audience.
 I shared with Pak Benny my intensions and some of the finds I made, got some homework again for when I get back.
 Things to look up and compare with pieces in their collection.
 Also the myths & truths on ‘Tiga Negeri’ still needs some more exploring, Pak Benny book will be very useful, thank you for the copy!
-I will also explore this topic with a shared Batik project, together with other batikmakers globally I will re-create ‘Tiga Negeri’, so hope to present this in the new future.
+I will also explore this topic with a shared Batik project, together with other batikmakers globally I will re-create ‘Tiga Negeri’, so hope to present this in the near future.